Q. What are the differences between Varsity, Intramural and Club Sports?

 Q. The sport I am interested in playing isn't listed.
 Is it possible to start a new club?

-A. Applications for new club sports will be accepted during the Spring Semester between January 16 and March 1.
+A. The application process for the 2018 - 2019 academic year is now closed.
+Applications for new club sports will be accepted during the Spring Semester between January 16 and March 1.
 More details about the application process can be found on the New Club Sport Application Process form.
-All submissions need to be e-mailed to the Assistant Director, Club Sports & Recreational Camp - Emily Charnowski at email@example.com by March 1 to be considered for the 2018-2019 academic year.
+All submissions need to be e-mailed to the Assistant Director, Club Sports & Recreational Camp - Emily Charnowski at email@example.com by March 1 to be considered for the 2019 - 2020 academic year.